How to Learn Kubernetes (Complete Roadmap & Resources)

 2. Setting up Nginx Ingress Controller

-Also, learn about the Kubernetes Gateway API. it provides advanced features over Ingress.
+Also, learn about the Kubernetes Gateway API.
+It provides advanced features over Ingress.

 Learn End-to-end Microservices Application Deployment on Kubernetes